Titans of Investing

 Important Application Instructions

-In addition, all applicants are required to attend the final class on December 7, 2022.
+In addition to the completed application, all applicants are required to attend the final class on December 7, 2021.
 Dress is business professional.
 This class will be in person.
 Beginning at 5:30pm, class will be meeting at the Wehner Building in Room 114.

 Fall applications are due each April and spring applications are due each November.
 Applicants are notified of admission decisions, by email, at the end of the semester.